GoogleCloudPlatform/emblem/docs/decisions/2022-04-website-testing-philosophy.md

 ### Revisiting this Decision

-We plan to revise this decision once the initial series of (system) tests is complete.
+We plan to continue using Playwright so long as it continues meeting our project's needs.